hyginn/qqid/README.md

 So, what is the problem that QQIDs address?

-While UUIDs are an excellent technical solution for the internals of data management systems, they are not exactly easy to distinguish by eye.
+While UUIDs are an excellent technical solution for the internals of data management systems, they are hard to distinguish by eye.

 ```text
     b62f0fae-4445-8a82-9841-ba0715ded850